zakerytclarke/solomon/README.md

 - Migrate to React
 - Improved framework for adding models and statistics
 - Create optimized networks and built-in hyperparameter optimization
+- Add Command line interface to build functions and analysis from command